VIVEK-1208/Foodie-Website/README.md

 Welcome to the **Foodie Website**!
 This project is a React-based frontend application for an online food ordering platform.
 It offers an intuitive and user-friendly interface for users to browse, select, and order their favorite dishes seamlessly.

+## Demo Link

+Check out the live demo of the Foodie Website: [Foodie Website Demo](your-demo-link-here)

 ## Screenshots
 Add screenshots of your website here to showcase its design and functionality.
 For example: